3liz/qgis-pgmetadata-plugin/docs/user-guide/gis-admin.md

 * If the `pgmetadata` schema is already existing in your database, you may need to upgrade it after a plugin upgrade using the [upgrade database structure](../processing/README.md#upgrade-the-database-structure)

+!!! warning
+    With the [administration project](#administration-project), it's only possible to add metadata for tables which are stored in the **same** PostgreSQL database.
+For now, it's not possible to reference tables which are stored in another database.
+The use of the [foreign schema](https://www.postgresql.org/docs/12/sql-importforeignschema.html) might work but has not been tested yet.

 ### Administration project

 The GIS administrator can generate a QGIS project using